adjacentlink/emex/emex.md

    ...
 ```

-`emex run` requires two arguments, a unique EMOE name (the underlying
+`emex run` requires two arguments, a unique EMOE tag (the underlying
-Docker container executes with this name) and the input YAML file.
+Docker container name is formed from this tag) and the input YAML
-The example below also shows the monitor option needed to run the
+file.
+The example below also shows the monitor option to run the EMEX
-EMEX monitor.
+monitor.

 ---